BACK TO DIRECTIVES

 The Core Principle

-A disciplined system never goes to zero.
+A disciplined system degrades predictably.

 Why This Fails for Most People